 I’m interested in language evolution, social cognition, and other aspects of cognition that define us as human.
 My work explores inferential processing and its interaction with language in evolutionary, psycholinguistic, comparative, and cognitive scientific terms.
 I’ve blogged about these topics for a wider audience here.

-I am currently course convenor and lecturer for SEL8500 Research Methods (postgraduate), SEL1008 Nature of Language (undergraduate), and SEL1028 Morphology and Meaning (undergraduate) for which I am delivering the Semantics and Pragmatics stream.
-I am also lecturing for SEL2211 Contexts: Mind, Cognition and Computation (undergraduate).
+My teaching has most recently included convening and delivering SEL8500 Research Methods (postgraduate), SEL1008 Nature of Language (undergraduate), and SEL1028 Morphology and Meaning (undergraduate) for which I delivered the Semantics and Pragmatics stream.
+I also delivered SEL2211 Contexts: Mind, Cognition and Computation (undergraduate).

 Topics of Interest: